carbon-design-system/sveld/README.md

 ### `reactive`

-The `reactive` field in generated JSON is heuristic metadata.
-It is not a complete statement of whether a parent may use `bind:prop` in Svelte.
+The `reactive` field in generated JSON is a heuristic.
+It does not fully answer whether a parent can use `bind:prop` in Svelte.

 `sveld` marks `reactive: true` when it finds internal evidence that a prop is writable, including: